It’s all a matter of the right material

 If you ask people what they believe are currently the most important innovations from the digital transformation, then most would probably say robots, self-driving cars, or artificial intelligence, in other words applications that people come into direct contact with.
 They would probably mention the microchips or algorithms behind these technologies far less.
 And I’m pretty certain that even fewer of those asked will delve a bit deeper and think of the materials used to produce the aforementioned technologies.

 The best example of this are microchips.
 We’re experiencing a true explosion in data volumes owing to the digital transformation and new technologies such as the Internet of Things, autonomous driving and 5G.
 The ability to meet the demand for ever more powerful and energy-efficient processors is due more and more to material innovations in chemistry as the physical miniaturization of chips is now reaching its limits.
 For example, the three-dimensional microchip architecture 3D-NAND, which offers significantly higher computing power than planar 2D architectures at the same size, has only become possible through the use of the right chemicals.
-Our Performance Materials business ranks among the leading suppliers of these types of specialty chemicals.
+Our Electronics business ranks among the leading suppliers of these types of specialty chemicals.

 Intermolecular’s powerful analytics infrastructure and broad expertise in the materials research field will enable us to analyze materials and their properties even more precisely.
 This is crucial to Merck KGaA, Darmstadt, Germany as a science and technology company.
 We can make better and faster material decisions during the development of new products and noticeably reduce the costs and risks connected to new materials research.
 However, we will not only use Intermolecular's analytical capacities internally, but they will also continue to be available to third parties.